itxtx/yahtzeeRL/README.md

 and regresses values onto a blend of the terminal outcome and the search root value (`--value-target-outcome-weight`).
 Evaluation and CLI play run the search without Dirichlet noise and act greedily on visit counts.

+Because this is a two-player game, the search uses a **negamax** value convention threaded through the chance node. `mctx` hardcodes reward 0 and discount +1 on decision→afterstate edges, so an afterstate value is read from the acting player's perspective.
+The perspective flip happens on the chance→state edge, where the reroll resolves: the discount is `-1` when scoring passed the turn to the opponent, `+1` when the same player continues after a hold, and `0` into a terminal state (with the terminal reward delivered on that edge, from the acting player's perspective).
+Getting this sign handling right is what lets a single value head serve both seats.

 ## Project Status